17 Gluten-Free Christmas Cookies to Make This Holiday Season

 Winn's Fig and Pecan Rugelach

-This is a gluten-free variation of the traditional Jewish pastry.
-Filled with fig preserves, pecans, and brown sugar, they are the perfect treat for a Hanukkah celebration.
+First up, these easy Fig and Pecan Rugelach cookies, a gluten-free variation of the traditional Jewish pastry.
+Filled with fig preserves, pecans, and brown sugar, they are the perfect treat for a holiday cookie swap.

 Lemon Sugar Cookies